People Move On: Background

 Between the late 1980s and 1994, Bernard Butler served as a guitarist of British rock band Suede, whose self-titled debut studio album won the 1993 Mercury Prize.
 In June 1994, Butler left the band part-way through the recording of their second studio album Dog Man Star.
 He disliked frontman Brett Anderson's desire to be a pop star; Anderson responded by saying Butler was difficult to work with.
 In 1995, Butler began working with soul singer David McAlmont; the pair worked under the name McAlmont & Butler; the duo released the single "Yes", which reached number ten in the UK.
 The duo split due to personal issues before their debut studio album The Sound Of...
 McAlmont & Butler was released the same year.

 Butler spent some time collaborating with Bryan Ferry, Neneh Cherry, and Aimee Mann, and produced Hopper's sole album, English and French (1996).
 Butler was in contact with James vocalist Tim Booth, with whom he worked with on Booth's project Booth and the Bad Angel.
 Butler unsuccessfully tried to persuade Booth to leave James and start a band with him.
 Butler spent two weeks in New York City with his wife, contemplated what to do with his life, and decided to start a solo career.

-Butler started learning to sing, which became a long process for him; in early 1996, he made some demos, his vocals on which received unfavourable feedback.
+Butler started learning to sing, which became a long process for him, singing to himself or along to other people's music in his residence.
+In early 1996, he made some demos, his vocals on which received unfavourable feedback.
 By March 1996, Butler was in the process of writing material for his first solo album, which Sony LRD tentatively expected to release in early 1997.
 His contract with Sony was the result of Sony's deal with Suede's label Nude Records.
 Butler had been writing using a 19th-century harmonium, as well as acoustic guitar picking.
 By this point, he was being managed by Rough Trade Records founder Geoff Travis, who restricted the time Butler spent collaborating with other artists.
 Working with others in the preceding two years helped Butler refine his song writing and gave him insight into music.